 Ripple Africa is helping to improve access to safe water and proper sanitation at community level by installing boreholes and building improved latrines in our schools and healthcare facilities.
 Ripple Africa is always looking for donors who can help raise money for additional toilet and boreholes in these facilities, please contact us if you can help!

 Maternity and Family Planning in Malawi, Africa

-Traditionally in Malawi, women have given birth at home with the assistance of their mother, mother-in-law, or a traditional birth attendant (TBA).
-Most of these traditional midwives have no medical training but rather learned their skills ‘on the job,’ and it was extremely common for women to experience complications during birth which would lead to the death of the mother, the baby, or both.
+Until 2007, in Malawi, women gave birth at home with the assistance of their mother, mother-in-law, or a traditional birth attendant (TBA).
+Most of these traditional midwives have no medical training but rather learned their skills ‘on the job,’ and it was extremely common for women to experience complications during birth, which would lead to the death of the mother, the baby, or both.

 The Malawi government passed a law in 2007 requiring all women to give birth at a local healthcare facility with a Skilled Birth Assistant (SBA).
 In Malawi, midwifery is not considered a separate discipline from nursing, and nursing students undertake a year’s midwifery training as part of their overall skill set, although this is not compulsory.
 According to the Impact Evaluation of the Sector-Wide Approach in Malawi published in 2010, 79% of nurse/midwives had midwifery skills, and could be counted as a SBA.
 While the value of giving birth with a professionally trained nurse/midwife was self-evident, passing a law without increasing access to medical facilities meant that women often have to walk for hours, if not days, to get to the nearest health centre.
 According to WHO, 87% of all births in Malawi take place in rural areas, compared to 13% in urban areas where most health centres and hospitals are concentrated.